 However,

 these benefits are outweighed by the financial burdens that would be imposed on stakeholders.
 Such burdens would be substantial enough to make the expansion of the Internet and provision of its benefits considerably more difficult in the developing world.
-This is the main reason for this PDP Working Group’s recommendation #1.
+This is the main reason for this PDP Working Group’s recommendation #1 *.

-A registrant should be able to submit contact information in his/her own language to the registrar, or at the very least in the operating language/script of a registrar.
+A registrant should be able to submit contact information in the language of the contact information.
 This should be the basic requirement.

 An additional burden would be achieving accuracy in transforming a very large number of scripts and languages – mostly of proper nouns – into a common script and language.

+* Accurate transformation is expensive.
+Existing automated systems for transformation are inadequate.
+They do not provide results of sufficient quality for purposes requiring accuracy and cover fewer than 100 languages.
+Developing systems for languages not covered by transformation tools is slow and expensive, especially in the case of translation tools.
+For purposes for which accuracy is important, transformation work often needs to be done manually.

+See Study to evaluate available solutions for the submission and display of internationalized contact data for further information.

 #6 The WG recommends that IRD becomes the basic requirement for directories of DNRD.

 C4.
-What impact will translation/transliteration of contact data have on the WHOIS validation as set out under the 2013 Registrar Accreditation Agreement?
+Impact of transformation on WHOIS validation as set out under the 2013 Registrar Accreditation Agreement

-As costs are only incurred by stakeholders requiring transformed data for their needs, it is unlikely that the 2013 RAA would be affected.
+As costs are only incurred by stakeholders requiring transformed contact information for their needs, it is unlikely that the 2013 RAA would be affected.
 If some effect were to come to light, transformation could not affect the legal provisions in the 2013 RAA: Registrar shall implement internationalized registration data publication guidelines according to the specification published by ICANN following the work of the ICANN Internationalized registration Data Working Group (IRD-WG) and its subsequent efforts, no later than 135 days after it is approved by the ICANN Board.

 Future RAAs should be written in the light of the policy in this PDP Working Group’s final report.
 For example, recommendation #6 of IRD as the basic requirement could affect future RAAs.

 C5.
-When should any new policy relating to translation and transliteration of contact information come into effect?
+When should any new policy on transformation come into effect?

-This policy should come into effect as soon as possible – and at the latest with the introduction of the new internationalized RDS.
-To impose policy on stakeholders before then may force them to increase the number of temporary solutions and any transferral of data between systems may have to take place twice instead of once.
+As this working group's recommendations are not binding in the case of stakeholders who carry out transformation, the policy may come into effect as soon as stakeholders transform data.
+The recommendations presume the existence of a system which can handle internationalized registration data.

 Other questions the group believes to be important (and marked O) are: